ned14/quickcpplib/Readme.md

     #undef STL11_MAP_END_NAMESPACE

-You'll probably note the use of an inline namespace for the innermost namespace - this is best practice, and the bindings will actually appear in `boost::spinlock`.
+You'll probably note the use of an inline namespace for the innermost namespace - this is best practice, and the bindings will also appear in `boost::spinlock`.
 Library implementation code inside `boost::spinlock` can now use `atomic<T>` and will default to the nearest bind, which will be in `boost::spinlock`.